PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 One approach for achieving eventual convergence is to declare that each replica need only store the most "recent" value and allow "older" values to be overwritten and discarded.
 Then, as long as we have some way of unambiguously determining which write is more "recent", and every write is eventually copied to every replica, the replicas will eventually converge to the same value.

-Even though the writes don’t have a natural ordering, we can force an arbitrary order on them.
+Even though the writes don't have a natural ordering, we can force an arbitrary order on them.
 For example, we can attach a timestamp to each write, pick the biggest timestamp as the most "recent", and discard any writes with an earlier timestamp.
 This conflict resolution algorithm is called last write wins (LWW).

 ### The "happens-before" relationship and concurrency

 An operation A happens before another operation B if B knows about A, or depends on A, or builds upon A in some way.
 Whether one operation happens before another operation is the key to defining what concurrency means.
 In fact, we can simply say that two operations are concurrent if neither happens before the other (i.e., neither knows about the other).

-For defining concurrency, exact time doesn’t matter: we simply call two operations concurrent if they are both unaware of each other, regardless of the physical time at which they occurred.
+For defining concurrency, exact time doesn't matter: we simply call two operations concurrent if they are both unaware of each other, regardless of the physical time at which they occurred.

 Note that the server can determine whether two operations are concurrent by looking at the version numbers.